rawitat/gtypist_lessons/programming_quotes.typ

 I:John C. Reynolds
-S:Another line of development stemming from Algol 60 has led to languages such as :Pascal and its descendants, e.g. Euclid, Mesa, and Ada, which are significantly :lower-­level than Algol.
-Each of these languages seriously restricts the block :or procedure mechanism of Algol by eliminating features such as call by name, :dynamic arrays, or proce­dure parameters.
+S:Another line of development stemming from Algol 60 has led to languages such as :Pascal and its descendants, e.g. Euclid, Mesa, and Ada, which are significantly :lower level than Algol.
+Each of these languages seriously restricts the block :or procedure mechanism of Algol by eliminating features such as call by name, :dynamic arrays, or procedure parameters.

 *:LEGACY_30
 I:Henry Spencer